 Although rare, banks can go bankrupt.
-However, your money can be protected as long as the bank you deposited money with is federally insured with the Federal Deposit Insurance Corporation, or FDIC.
+However, your money can be protected if the bank you deposited money with is federally insured by the Federal Deposit Insurance Corporation or FDIC.

 Since it’s so important that your deposits are FDIC-insured (the equivalent for credit unions is NCUA, or the National Credit Union Administration, which also operates similarly), let’s take a look at exactly what it is, what it covers, and how to ensure your hard-earned money is safe.

 Deal of the Day: Chase is now offering a $200 cash bonus when opening a Total Checking® Account.
 No minimum deposit and all deposits are FDIC insured up to the $250,000 per depositor maximum.